 Chronic Fatigue Syndrome In Australia

-According to the Australian Primary Health Care Nurses Association (APNA), an estimated 0.07% of the Australian population suffered from CFS in 2013.
+According to the National Health and Medical Research Council, an estimated 0.07% of the Australian population suffered from CFS in 2013.
 This was roughly around 180,000 Australians.

 Based on past research and statistics for CFS, this illness seems to affect all age groups and people from all socio-economic and ethnic groups.
 It does, however, tend to affect women much more than men.
 Even more troubling is the fact that only less than 20% of those who have it received a proper diagnosis or treatment for this condition.
 A significant number of these patients have also had this condition for several years.